ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 2. Verify that the documentation includes the specific factors or criteria used to determine and set the Priority Fee.
 3. Verify that the documentation includes any relevant assumptions or dependencies that are used in the determination and setting of the Priority Fee.
 4. Verify that the documentation is up-to-date and accurate.
-5. An L2 test user sets a priority fee for a transaction.
+5. An L2 user sets a priority fee for a transaction.
 6. Verify that the set Priority Fee is correctly added to the Base Fee and Execution Fee to calculate the Transaction Fee.
 7. Verify that the calculated Transaction Fee matches the currently charged Transaction Fee for the set Priority Fee.